GovTechSG/apex-cloud-troubleshooting/docs/logs/filtering-common-issues.md

 ### List of common issues

-Use any of the common issues below as values for the **message** parameter .
+Use any of the common issues below as values for the **message** parameter.

 - Filter that caused failure
 - Unable to find Key ID in JWKS